 - Predictive Analytics: Utilizing machine learning algorithms to predict customer needs and behaviors based on historical data.

-- Personalized Scripts: Develop customized interaction scripts based on individual customer context and preferences.
+- Personalized Scripts: Develop customized interaction scripts based on individual context and preferences.
 This is commonly utilized with chatbots or similar utilities.

 Incorporating personalization into contact center operations offers several technical benefits: